asdennisuk/magenta-moon-6612c/content/pages/index.md

       We are Pete and Andy.
 Two long term  friends, mountain bikers, and general trash talkers.
 Always there to help at events around Swinley Forest.
-A while ago the term PANDY was conceived as we always rode and helped at events together and its stuck…
+A while ago the term PANDY was conceived as we always rode and helped at events together and its stuck… like stans to your frame..
   - section_id: about
     type: section_content
     title: About